dthonon/Client_API_VN/README.md

 ## License

-This project is licensed under the GNU GPL V3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GPL V3 License - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgments

-* Gaëtan Delaloye, for providing examples and support during the development.
+* **Gaëtan Delaloye**, for providing examples and support during the development.